Acres of tall Iowa corn has hidden one of Osceola county's proudest places, Hawkeye Point, Iowa’s highest elevation at 1,670 feet.

 Live webcam from Hawkeye Point:

 On February 28th, 2008 the Osceola County Board of Supervisors acquired seven acres of Merrill-Sterler farm surrounding Hawkeye Point.
 The County Board will respect Mr. Sterler’s wish to keep Hawkeye Point open to the public.
-Groups like the Sibley-Ocheyedan FFA chapter have been promoting the Point as a probable site for an Iowa welcome center and Iowa Agricultural Interpretive Center.

 Recent improvements include: